Home About Approach Cases Definitions Contact me Recommendations

 Exam - localising with clinical signs

-When we examine we already should have one or several hypotheses in mind, and we look for evidence to confirm or refute these - ideally, ‘narrowing it down’ to one or a few likely explanations we may then use investigations to confirm/refute.
-I cannot stress enough the point that bypassing this clinically process and simply doing tests is not only inefficient but also causes all sorts of issues - summarised elsewhere .
+When we examine we already should have one or several hypotheses in mind, generated during the history.
+We look for evidence to confirm or refute these - ideally, ‘narrowing it down’ to one or a few likely explanations, which we then use investigations to confirm/refute.
+I cannot stress enough the point that bypassing this clinical process and simply doing tests is not only lazy and inefficient, but also causes all sorts of issues (summarised elsewhere).
+The clinical formulation is the anchor, guiding the investigations.

-For example - if we are seeing a patient with bilateral leg weakness sparing the arms and cranial segment, the differential includes the following:
+As an example - in a patient with bilateral leg weakness sparing the arms and cranial segment (i.e. paraparesis), the differential includes the following: